0845 and 0870 phone lines: Government departments warned

 "Where a non-geographic number is needed, departments should treat the use of the 03 prefix as a default policy position for the provision of key public services."

-The document says that, where higher-rate numbers continue to be used, an 03 alternative should also be offered.'Not acceptable'
+The document says that, where higher-rate numbers continue to be used, an 03 alternative should also be offered.

 Richard Lloyd, executive director of consumer group Which?, said: "This guidance is a step in the right direction but it's disappointing no deadline has been set and public bodies will still be able to use expensive 0845 numbers.